 Ear wax in kids is a common occurrence.
 Ear wax, also known as cerumen, is a normal secretion and a part of the ears’ self-cleaning mechanism.
 It usually gets expelled from the ear through the jaw’s motions, such as chewing or talking.
 Nonetheless, if the wax gets clogged in the ear and causes build-up, it might eventually impair hearing abilities.
 This is known as impacted ear wax, and the process of this build-up is known as impaction.
 In case of a build-up, the child might complain of discomfort.
 The wax can be wiped off using a cloth or in a clinic.

-Read to know more about the importance of ear wax, symptoms of its impaction, risk factors, and methods for kids’ ear wax removal.
+Read about the importance of ear wax, symptoms of its impaction, risk factors, treatments, and home measures to remove ear wax in children.

 Why Do Ears Make Wax?

 Ear wax (cerumen) is produced by the ear for cleaning and protecting itself (1).
 It is a thinly coated sticky, waterproof, and protective layer near the external opening of the ear canals.
 It comprises dead skin cells and hair along with the following three components (2) (3).

 - Keratin: It is the predominant component of cerumen and acts as a protective barrier.